 Application

-This unit describes the skills and knowledge required to comply with government contractual requirements relating to the delivery of employment services and monitor contractual compliance.
+This unit describes the skills and knowledge required to comply with contractual requirements relating to the delivery of services and monitor contractual compliance.

-This unit applies to individuals in employment services roles, working according to established procedures and systems.
+This unit applies to individuals in a range of service roles, working according to established procedures and systems.

+Work is performed in known or changing contexts, with responsibility for own functions and outputs.

-The skills in this unit must be applied in accordance with Commonwealth and State/Territory legislation, Australian/New Zealand Standards and industry codes of practice.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

+No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria